 Translated by Hilary Keyes

-Kamakura is the ancient capital of Japan, and is located in Kanagawa prefecture, about an hour by train from Tokyo.
-The numerous shrines, temples and natural sites found here make it quite popular, and the ideal place to take a day trip.
+Kamakura is the ancient capital of Japan and is in Kanagawa prefecture, about an hour via train from Tokyo.
+The shrines, temples and natural sites found here make it popular and ideal for day trips.
+Find out a model itinerary of things to do and see.

 Kamakura is a sightseeing destination that can easily be reached from Tokyo in about an hour.
-As the major tourist attractions in this area are all located within 10 km of Kamakura Station, it is ideally suited for day trips.
-Thanks to the smooth transit system and travel options available, visitors can quickly and easily navigate their way from place to place here as well.
+Ideal for day trips, all major travel destinations, shrines, and temples in this area are located within 10 km of Kamakura Station.
+It is easy to come here from different areas and travel within Kamakura, as there is convenient public transportation.
+Visitors can quickly and easily navigate their way from place to place here as well.

-After sightseeing in Tokyo, why not come to Kamakura and see the past through its many remaining historical temples and shrines?
+After sightseeing in Tokyo, why not come to Kamakura and visit Japan's past through its many remaining historical temples and shrines?

 Here are the best routes to reach Kamakura from major stations in Tokyo.

 Please check the destination of the Shonan-Shinjuku line train before you get on.
 If the train is bound for Kozu or Odawara, then you will need to transfer at Ofuna Station to the JR Yokosuka line.
-If the train is bound for Zushi, Yokosuka or Kurihama then you do not need to transfer.
+If the train is bound for Zushi, Yokosuka or Kurihama then you do not need to transfer and can get to Kamakura via one train.

-If you are traveling from either Tokyo or Shinagawa Station to Kamakura, then you can travel directly from A to B via the Yokosuka line.
+If you are traveling from either JR Tokyo or Shinagawa Station to Kamakura, then you can go directly via the Yokosuka line.
 From Tokyo Station it will cost 920 yen (taking 57 minutes), and from Shinagawa, it will cost 720 yen (taking 49 minutes).

 Now let's take a look at how to reach Kamakura Station from the city's two major airports.
 In order to reach Kamakura from Narita Airport, you will first need to take the Narita Express to Ofuna Station.